ari-dasci/S-RADAR-API/README.md

-# S-ADL-API
+# RADAR-API

-This is the backend API for [**S-ADL-Frontend**](https://github.com/ari-dasci/S-ADL-frontend), a system for interactive exploration of anomaly detection algorithms in different types of data.
+This is the backend API for [**RADAR-Frontend**](https://github.com/ari-dasci/RADAR-frontend), a system for interactive exploration of anomaly detection algorithms in different types of data.

-The API exposes endpoints to run pipelines, manage data, and execute algorithms provided by the [**S-ADL library**](https://github.com/ari-dasci/S-ADL).
+The API exposes endpoints to run pipelines, manage data, and execute algorithms provided by the [**RADAR library**](https://github.com/ari-dasci/RADAR).

 ---

 ## 🧩 Features

 - Modular pipeline execution
-- Integration with the S-ADL anomaly detection library
+- Integration with the RADAR anomaly detection library
 - Support for time series and tabular data
 - RESTful API built with **FastAPI**